PSX hits new dizzying heights, tests 96,000 resistance level on strong macros

 • Hascol, Waves, and TPL Properties most actively traded.

-Capital market continued its record-breaking streak on Tuesday, reaching close to 96,000 points in intraday trade with investors buoyed by encouraging macroeconomic developments and policy clarity from the finance minister.
+Capital market continued its record-breaking streak on Tuesday, reaching an all-time high after briefly breaching 96,000 points psychological barrier, with investors buoyed by encouraging macroeconomic developments and policy clarity from the finance minister.

 The session began at the previous close of 94,995.67, maintaining positive momentum fuelled by strong performances in key sectors, including telecommunication, banking, and energy.